Samsung/jalangi2/README.md

 **Analysis in a browser using a proxy**

 You can also setup a proxy to instrument JavaScript files on-the-fly.
 To do so, you need to install [mitmproxy](http://mitmproxy.org/) and [mitmproxy CA](http://mitmproxy.org/doc/ssl.html).
-Edit scripts/proxy.py file to set the full path of JALANGI_HOME and the full paths of all ANALYSES files.
 Then you can run the Jalangi instrumentation proxy by giving the following
 commands:

     mkdir tmp
     cd tmp
-    mitmdump -q --anticache -s ../scripts/proxy.py
+    mitmdump -q --anticache -s "../scripts/proxy.py ../src/js/sample_analyses/ChainedAnalyses.js.. /src/js/runtime/analysisCallbackTemplate.js"

 In your browser, the http and https proxy should be set to 127.0.0.1:8080.
 Now if you load a website in your browser, all JavaScript files associated with the website will get instrumented on-the-fly.

+On a mac, proxy can be set and launched automatically by giving the following commands:

+    mkdir tmp
+    cd tmp
+    ../scripts/mitmproxywrapper.py -t -q --anticache -s .."/scripts/proxy.py ../src/js/sample_analyses/ChainedAnalyses.js.. /src/js/runtime/analysisCallbackTemplate.js"

+The proxy can be disabled by re-executing the last command.
+The last command enables proxy and starts the mitmproxy if the proxy is not currently enabled.
+If the proxy is currently enabled, the command disables the proxy.

 ### Developing an analysis in Jalangi2